Prostate Problems Erectile Disfunction

 Alpha-Blockers (Flomax, Uroxatral, Rapaflo):

-- Downsides: Dizziness, fatigue, retrograde ejaculation, lifelong use required
+- Downsides: Dizziness, fatigue, retrograde ejaculation, intraoperative floppy iris syndrome (IFIS) for cataract surgery, lifelong use required

 - Cost: $50-$200/month ongoing